Fontana Maggiore: Description

-The fountain was prepared in a workshop and then assembled in the centre of the square; it was made of stone from Assisi.
-The fountain consists of two concentric polygonal marble basins, on top a bronze cup (by the artisan Rosso Padellaio from Perugia) decorated with a coloured bronze group of feminine figures (perhaps nymphs) out of which comes the water.
+The fountain made of stone from Assisi was prepared in a workshop and then assembled in the square.
+The fountain consists of two concentric polygonal marble basins, on top a bronze cup (by Rosso Padellaio) decorated in its center with a bronze group of three feminine figures (Charites, or perhaps nymphs) holding an amphora out of which the water pours down into the basins.